arduino/docs-content/content/arduino-cloud/01.getting-started/06.cloud-variables/cloud-variables.md

 ---
 title: 'IoT Cloud Variables'
-description: 'Learn about dashboards and the different widgets that can be used to monitor & control your board.'
+description: 'Learn how to configure and use variables in your Arduino IoT Cloud sketches.'
-tags: [IoT Cloud, Widgets, Dashboards]
+tags: [IoT Cloud, Variables]
 author: 'Karl Söderby'
 difficulty: beginner
 ---